liyanrui/zhfonts/README.md

 ![Test result 7](test/test-7.png)

-# Only using the features of Chinese punctuation: protrusion and sapce-compressing
+# Only using the features of Chinese punctuation: protrusion and space-compressing

 If you want to use `\definefallbackfamily` and `\definefontfamily` to define the font familys which mixed Chinese fonts and Latin fonts, you can do this like